 Anyway, since I cooked the prawns with skin on, a lot of the sauce came off.

-I scattered over lots of salt and squeezed over loads of fresh lemon juice.
+I scattered over lots of salt and squeezed over a lot of fresh lemon juice.

 Prawns like this are best eaten with your hands, served with chips or rice and an ice-cold beer on the side.

-My very quick chicken breasts with peri peri and lemon is another standard week-night meal I cook often.
+My very quick chicken breasts with peri peri and lemon are another standard week-night meal I cook often.
 Maximum flavour delivered in the quickest amount of time.